-- val open\in\gen : open\flag list -> int -> string -> in\channel open\in\gen mode perm filename opens the named file for reading, as described above.
+val open\in\gen : open\flag list -> int -> string -> in\channel open\in\gen mode perm filename opens the named file for reading, as described above.
 The extra arguments mode and perm specify the opening mode and file permissions.
 Pervasives.open\in[20.2] and Pervasives.open\in\bin[20.2] are special cases of this function.

-- val input\char : in\channel -> char
+val input\char : in\channel -> char

 Read one character from the given input channel.
-Raise End\of\file if there are no more

-characters to read.
+Raise End\of\file if there are no more characters to read.

-- val input\line : in\channel -> string
+val input\line : in\channel -> string

 Read characters from the given input channel, until a newline character is encountered.
 Return the string of all characters read, without the newline character at the end.
-Raise

-End\of\file if the end of the file is reached at the beginning of line. - val input : in\channel -> string -> int -> int -> int input ic buf pos len reads up to len characters from the given channel ic, storing them in string buf, starting at character number pos.
+Raise End\of\file if the end of the file is reached at the beginning of line.

+val input : in\channel -> bytes -> int -> int -> int

+input ic buf pos len reads up to len characters from the given channel ic, storing them in byte sequence buf, starting at character number pos.
 It returns the actual number of characters read, between 0 and len (inclusive).
 A return value of 0 means that the end of file was reached.
 A return value between 0 and len exclusive means that not all requested len characters were read, either because no more characters were available at that time, or because the implementation found it convenient to do a partial read; input must be called again to read the remaining characters, if desired.
-(See also Pervasives.really\input[20.2] for reading exactly len characters.)
-Exception Invalid\argument "input" is raised if pos and len do not designate a valid substring of buf. - val really\input : in\channel -> string -> int -> int -> unit really\input ic buf pos len reads len characters from channel ic, storing them in string buf, starting at character number pos.
+(See also val really\input : in\channel -> bytes -> int -> int -> unit really\input ic buf pos len reads len characters from channel ic, storing them in byte sequence buf, starting at character number pos.
 Raise End\of\file if the end of file is reached before len characters have been read.
-Raise Invalid\argument "really\input" if pos and len do not designate a valid substring of buf. - val input\byte : in\channel -> int val input\value : in\channel -> 'a
+Raise Invalid\argument "really\input" if pos and len do not designate a valid range of buf.